 Southern Sudan is a new country, emerging from decades-long warfare.
 In many regions of this country continue skirmishes and often these are exactly those regions which may have very interesting natural and cultural landmarks.

 It is known that in the country, especially in the isolated mountain forest are numerous endemic animals and plants.
-Local people have many legends about the sightings of unusual animals, including a much published (fake) story about giant python who swallowed a sleeping guard in 2007.
+Local people have many legends about the sightings of unusual animals, including a much-published (fake) story about a giant python who swallowed a sleeping guard in 2007.